Intermittent fasting: all you need to know

 Fasting on alternate days: in this method, days with unrestricted food consumption are alternated with days during which one meal is allowed which contains approx. 25% of daily energy needs (~400-600 calories).
 Of course, the number of fasting days may differ from program to program.

-Method 5:2 or whole-day fasting: here unrestricted food consumption is allowed on most days of the week and there is a big caloric restriction or total abstention from food on 1-2 days a week.
+Method 5:2 or whole-day fasting: here unrestricted food consumption is allowed on most days of the week.
+There is a big caloric restriction or total abstention from food on 1-2 days a week.
 The protocol 5:2 supports fasting on 2 non-consecutive days of the week with consumption approx. at 25% of daily energy needs.
 On the remaining 5 days one can eat without restriction.

-Besides weight loss, intermittent fasting seems – according to scientific research – to help reduce inflammation in the body, reduce “bad” cholesterol and triglycerides, prevent cancer, protect from Alzheimer’s and in anti-ageing.
+Besides weight loss, intermittent fasting seems to help reduce inflammation in the body, reduce “bad” cholesterol and triglycerides, prevent cancer, protect from Alzheimer’s and in anti-ageing.

 Points of attention